haltcase/trilogy/docs/readme.md

   You can even swap the backend after you've started, with no changes to the rest of your code! :tada:

-- Trilogy :heart: [Electron][electron] & [NW.js][nwjs]
+- trilogy :heart: [Electron][electron] & [NW.js][nwjs]

-  If you've run into issues using `sqlite3` in Electron or NW.js, like many have before you, you can easily use Trilogy with the `sql.js` backend, which doesn't need to be compiled at all!
-Plus, you still get all the greatness of a simple API and all the raw power of knex's query building - neatly wrapped in a neat little package. :gift:
+  If you've run into issues using `sqlite3` in Electron or NW.js, like many have before you, you can easily use trilogy with the `sql.js` backend, which doesn't need to be compiled at all!
+Plus, you still get all the greatness of a simple API and all the raw power of knex's query building - wrapped in a neat little package. :gift:

 ## installation